Newsletter Subscribe

 Instead of a European Fairytale Village… Visit Walhalla

-Sitchu Recommends: Take a side quest to Mushroom Rocks in Baw Baw National Park.
+Sitchu Tip: Take the Goldfields Railway through the valley, then make a side quest to Mushroom Rocks in Baw Baw National Park for mossy boulders, forest trails and full goblin-core satisfaction.

 Port Fairy (Image Credit: Visit Great Ocean Road)